Woohoo, new travel guide up today! Enjoy this Las Vegas Itinerary that covers everything to do over 3 days.

 Vdara is next door is also a good bet and is usually a little cheaper than other hotels since there is no casino or you can always try staying at the infamous Caesars Palace for the classic Vegas experience.

-I’d also recommend The SLS Hotel if you prefer something slightly off the strip and out of the fray, but still close enough to easily hop in a cab and be on the strip in ten minutes.
+I’d also recommend The Sahara Las Vegas (SLS) if you prefer something slightly off the strip and out of the fray, but still close enough to easily hop in a cab and be on the strip in ten minutes.

 I stayed there during the week (that’s where the Marie Antoinette-inspired room pics are from) and loved it.